 When it comes to putting a value on your premises liability claim, the owner and their insurer will want to control the situation.
 Our experienced Dundalk premises liability attorneys will fight to make sure that doesn’t happen.
 We’ll thoroughly investigate your case and enlist the help of qualified and reputable experts as we work to understand your costs and how your injuries have affected your life.

 How Long Do I Have To File a Maryland Premises Liability Lawsuit?

 Under Maryland state law, the statute of limitations for most premises liability lawsuits is three years.

 If a family member is killed in a fatal accident on someone else’s property in Dundalk, you’ll also have three years to bring a wrongful death action against the property owner.

 Three years might seem like a lot of time, but it doesn’t mean that you should hold off on starting your fight for compensation.
 A prompt investigation can make a huge difference in the success of your claim.
 Plus, you risk losing the right to recover compensation if you allow the statute of limitations to expire before taking action.

 Protect your legal rights and financial future by calling our Dundalk premises liability attorneys for help right away.

 Schedule a Free Case Evaluation With an Experienced Dundalk Premises Liability Lawyer

 Have you or a loved one recently been injured in an accident at a business in Dundalk, Maryland?
-Call William G. Kolodner Personal Injury Lawyers.
+Call WGK Personal Injury Lawyers.
 Our Dundalk premises liability lawyers can help you fight to hold the owner fully responsible for the extent of your injuries and suffering.

 Put a top-rated legal team with 80 years of experience that’s won tens of millions in life-changing financial awards in your corner.
 Call our law office serving Dundalk, MD, to get started today.
 Your first consultation is free.